 The BC generally supports the six safeguards GAC has advised for all new gTLDs.
 Previous BC positions and statements have frequently called for Whois verification, prevention of registration abuse, stronger compliance enforcement, and rapid suspension of domains shown to be violating applicable law or terms of service.

 Of the six safeguards above, the BC notes that many of the safeguards for Whois are already required of registrars under the final 2013 RAA (Registrar Accreditation Agreement).
 The BC recommends that ICANN staff evaluate the GAC safeguards and quickly identify all elements that are part of the 2013 RAA required of all registrars distributing domains in new gTLDs.
-Any safeguards that are enforced as part of the RAA should not be duplicated by also imposing them on registries.
+Any safeguards that are enforced as part of the RAA should not be duplicated by also imposing them on registries unless the registrar fails to act

 Some BC members worry that safeguard advice goes beyond the requirements of the Final Applicant Guidebook, and should therefore be referred to a Policy Development Process.
 But the majority of BC members note that the registry agreement has designed a mechanism —in Public Interest Commitments – where applicants can add their commitments to implement safeguards such as the GAC has called for.
 The consequence of failing to add safeguard commitments could be objections from governments or the GAC, which provides an incentive for applicants to be responsive to GAC advice.